isomerpages/ogp-toolkit/index.md

 sections:
   - hero:
       title: One Unified System Starter Pack
-      subtitle: A collection of resources to help Public Officers modernise their agency's legacy systems.
+      subtitle: A collection of resources to help Public Officers get started on modernising an agency's legacy systems.
       background: /images/hero-banner.png
       dropdown:
         title: Jump to a section